slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"The evil that men do lives after them; The good is often interred with their bones."
 -- Julius Caesar [-100]*

+> *"Let silence be your general rule; say only what is necessary and in few words."
+-- Epictetus [0050]*

 > *"Have more than you show, speak less than you know."
 -- William Shakespeare [1564]*

+> *"Everything you say should be true, but not everything true should be said." (...)
+"Every man is guilty of all the good he did not do."
+-- Voltaire [1694]*

+> *"A man is not deceived by others, he deceives himself." (...)
+"The senses do not deceive; it is the judgment that deceives."
+-- J.W.
+Goethe [1749]*

 > *"Never tell the truth to people who are not worthy of it." (...)
 "If you tell the truth, you don’t have to remember anything." (...)
 "A lie can travel half way around the world while the truth is putting on its shoes."
 -- Mark Twain [1835]*

+> *"Sometimes people don’t want to hear the truth because they don’t want their illusions destroyed." (...)
-> *"I’m not upset that you lied to me.
+"I’m not upset that you lied to me.
 I’m upset that from now on I can’t believe on you." (...)
 "They muddy the water, to make it seem deep."
 -- Friedrich Nietzsche [1844]*

 > *"Beware of false knowledge; it is more dangerous than ignorance."
 -- George Bernard Shaw [1856]*

+> *"Lies are often much more plausible, more appealing to reason, than reality, since the liar has the great advantage of knowing beforehand what the audience wishes or expects to hear."
+-- Hannah Arendt [1906]*

 > *"Muddy water is best cleared by leaving it alone."
 -- Alan Watts [1915]*